 “It’s a debut of my principles…”

 …said Courbet when exhibiting this work, which he had been working on since 1849.
 Yet, what did he mean by his ‘principles’?
 He was referring to Realism, a new innovative direction in painting which he implemented in all of his following works.
-Realism was about capturing life the way it really was, without idealisation, without escapism.
+Realism was about capturing life the way it really was, without idealization, without escapism.
 He championed truth, which doesn’t mean that he didn’t imbue his works with meaning.
 On the contrary, he revealed to his audience that truth can be as symbolic as Jacques-Louis David’s Neoclassicism or Jean-Auguste-Dominique Ingres’ Orientalism.
-As he wrote, the purpose of his painting was to
+As he wrote, the purpose of his painting was to:

-This scene is based on a real life event, the funeral of Courbet’s great-maternal uncle, who was an important member of the small community of the French town of Ornans, located close to the Swiss border.
+This scene is based on a real-life event, the funeral of Courbet’s great-maternal uncle, who was an important member of the small community of the French town of Ornans, located close to the Swiss border.
 Everyone wanted to pay their respects to him, from the important clergymen, and the mayor, to the butcher and the simple women, even a Masonic judge!
 How do we know that?
-Because Courbet painted them all as they really were in life, without any idealisation or masking their features to make them anonymous – anyone from Ornans would recognize them, or even find themselves on the canvas.
+Because Courbet painted them all as they really were in life, without any idealization or masking their features to make them anonymous – anyone from Ornans would recognize them, or even find themselves on the canvas.
 We can see Courbet’s mother and three sisters (Juliette covers her mouth, Zoé’s face is entirely covered by cloth, and Zélie is on the far right).
-Moreover, some claim that Courbet even included a portrait of the deceased as if he were alive and a spectator at his own funeral- pay attention to the the gentleman on the extreme left!
+Moreover, some claim that Courbet even included a portrait of the deceased as if he were alive and a spectator at his own funeral- pay attention to the gentleman on the extreme left!

-It’s an offence to painting
+It’s an Offence to Painting

 However, if one delved into the painting’s composition and style, one would see a few art historical references which definitely make this painting more noble than expected.
-The horizontal composition, spread from one edge of the canvas to another, recalls the Dutch 17th century paintings presenting civic guards.
+The horizontal composition, spread from one edge of the canvas to another, recalls the Dutch 17th-century paintings presenting civic guards.
 Look below, doesn’t it look familiar?

 The pervasive blacks and deep greens are a reference, too.
-Courbet looked up to the Spanish masters like Velazquez and Goya, and drew from them inspiration for his own colour palette, which brings out the atmosphere present on All Saints: sadness, nostalgia, melancholy.
+Courbet looked up to the Spanish masters like Velázquez and Goya, and drew from them inspiration for his own color palette, which brings out the atmosphere present in All Saints: sadness, nostalgia, melancholy.
 Yet there is hope, ingeniously suggested by the lighter tones.
 This hope is life itself, its cyclical nature- life goes on no matter what.
 I find it very comforting.
 Talking about loss, I want to close today’s analysis with this video in which contemporary painter Yan Pei-Ming talks about the loss of his mother and A Burial at Ornans.